kimpettersen/angular-node-cv/README.md

 ####Without installing anything you can:####

+* Give me a job offer!
 * Perform a GET request to the APU (There's list of things I want to do in the API)
 * Look through the code
 * Give me a code review or any type of feedback
-* Give me a job offer

 ####If you chose to install it you can also:####

-* Log in locally
+* Run it locally
-* Create, read, update and delete different items
+* Create, read, update and delete different items through the admin page and the API
 *

 Requirements